 Presenting resources for learning and research through collections and databases available to libraries, patrons, schools, students and state employees.

 Providing state and federal information in the original format and/or digital versions.
-Documents, publications and more are available online.
+Documents, publications and more are available open-access online.